-- One Analysis for All Data Sets: Runs one job using all the selected Data Sets as input, for a maximum of 30 Data Sets. - One Analysis per Data Set Identical Parameters: Runs one separate job for each of the selected Data Sets, using the same parameters, for a maximum of 10,000 Data Sets.
+One Analysis for All Data Sets: Runs one job using all the selected Data Sets as input, for a maximum of 30 Data Sets.

+- One Analysis per Data Set Identical Parameters: Runs one separate job for each of the selected Data Sets, using the same parameters, for a maximum of 10,000 Data Sets.
 Later in the process, optionally click Advanced Parameters and modify parameters. - One Analysis per Data Set Custom Parameters: Runs one separate job for each of the selected Data Sets, using different parameters for each Data Set, for a maximum of 16 Data Sets.
 Later in the process, click Advanced Parameters and modify parameters.
 Then click Start and Create Next.
-You can then specify parameters for each of the included Data Sets. - Note: The number of Data Sets listed is based on testing using PacBio's suggested compute configuration, listed in SMRT Link software installation guide (v11.1). - 12.
-Click Next. - 13.
-Select a secondary analysis application or data utility from the drop-down list.
+You can then specify parameters for each of the included Data Sets. - Note: The number of Data Sets listed is based on testing using PacBio's suggested compute configuration, listed in SMRT Link software installation guide (v13.0). - 12.
+Click Next. - Select a secondary analysis application or data utility from the dropdown menu.
 (Different choices display based on your initial choice of Analysis or Data Utility in Step 7.
-See "PacBio® secondary analysis applications" on page 54 or "PacBio® data utilities" on page 99 for details.)
+(See "Analysis applications" on page 60 or "Data utilities" on page 127 for details.)